xamvvm/xamvvm/README.md

 ## PageModel first navigation

-All pushing and popping is always done from the PagewModel an not from Pages
+All pushing and popping is always done from the PageModel and not from Pages

 ```C#
 var pageToPush = this.GetPageFromCache<DetailPageModel>();